 Positions In Football

 There are many positions in football.
-All of these positions have certain roles and responsibilities.
+All of these positions have specific roles and responsibilities.

-Some players are able to run and catch the football; others are not.
-It’s important to know what each player does, such as the quarterback, to help you better understand how the game is played.
+Some players can run and catch the football; others cannot.
+Knowing what each player does, such as the quarterback, is important to help you better understand how the game is played.

 We’ve made a complete guide on positions on both the offensive and defensive sides of the ball.
 View the positions guide here.

-The rules of American football can be complicated when you try to learn them all at once.
-We recommend you go through (again) each part of this blog and piece together the game for yourself.
+American football rules can be complicated when you try to learn them all simultaneously.
+We recommend you go through each part of this blog and piece together the game for yourself.

-We have some great resources available that can help you learn at an accelerated rate.
+We have some great resources available to help you learn acceleratedly.

-Our learning center is packed with information regarding technique, scheme, and more!
+Our learning center is packed with techniques, schemes, and more!